nasirhemed/python-course/03-loops/loops.md

 We often use computers to do repeated tasks.

-- Wake up at 8 AM everyday
+- Alarm at 8 AM everyday
-- ...
+- Turning on the computer
+- Logging in and out

 Repeated exectuion of statements is called iteration.